-Mosquitoes require water in which to breed.
-Females lay eggs on the water surface or on water's edge.
-The eggs hatch into larvae (wrigglers) which live under the water and become pupae (tumblers) which again live under the water, before emerging from the water as an adult, flying mosquito.
+Mosquitoes require water to breed.
+Females lay eggs on the water surface or on the water's edge.
+The eggs hatch into larvae (wrigglers) that live under the water and become pupae (tumblers) that again live under the water, before emerging as an adult, flying mosquito.

-Council uses only environmentally friendly chemicals which have been specifically approved for mosquito control.
+Council only uses environmentally friendly chemicals that have been specifically approved for mosquito control.
 If you do not wish to be exposed to mosquito control chemicals, contact Council's Environmental Health Unit to have your details recorded in the Mosquito Chemical Allergy Register.

-Spraying for the control of adult mosquitoes is conducted prior to 8:00 am in order to minimise any contact between the general public and the chemicals being employed.
-No chemical treatment occurs within close proximity of those residents listed on the Mosquito Chemical Allergy Register.
-The control of mosquito larvae and actioning of any complaints is dealt with during 'normal' business hours because of the decreased risk from the agents utilised for this purpose.
+Spraying for the control of adult mosquitoes is conducted before 8am to minimise the impact on people.
+No chemical treatment occurs within close proximity of residents listed on the Mosquito Chemical Allergy Register.
+The control of mosquito larvae and responding to complaints is dealt with during business hours.